MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/tabs-sso-prompt.png" alt-text="Tab single sign-on dialog prompt":::

-When an app user access your tab app for the first time and your tab app makes the `getAuthToken` call, the app user must give consent.
+When an app user accesses your tab app for the first time and your tab app makes the `getAuthToken` call, the app user must give consent.
 The following consent dialogs appear to the app user at runtime:

 1. **Teams consent dialog**:
   It's the first consent dialog that appears.
 The app user must give consent to Teams for using Teams identity.